 My present role

-- to provide tailored support to people walking towards death – learn more at www.careofthesoul.co.nz
+- tailored support for people walking towards death, including being with any aspect of the journey that is proving challenging – learn more at www.careofthesoul.co.nz

-- to mentor those who are learning the role of soul midwife or death doula
+- mentoring those who are learning the role of soul midwife or death doula

-- to speak with groups about what it means to accompany people who are dying.
+- speaking with groups about what it means to accompany people who are dying.

 My Understanding of Soul Midwifery